Transport systems for surface preparation and painting lines

 Efficient processing of rolled metal is impossible without a reliable transport system.
 Even the most advanced equipment cannot unlock its full potential if parts have to be moved manually.

-That is why the Techwagonmash develops and implements material handling systems for surface preparation and painting lines.
+That is why the Techvagonmash develops and implements material handling systems for surface preparation and painting lines.

 In this article, we will look at the types of transport systems used for shot blasting and painting of rolled metal and welded metal structures.